WiillyWonka/RecipesFinder/README.md

 # Commit rules
 * Use the present simple tense, imperative
+  For exempale: "add", not "added", "adds"
 * Write first word with a small letter
+  For exempale: "add", not "Add"
-* Don't add extra punctuation marks in the end of the commit
+* Don't add extra punctuation marks in the end of the commit For exempale: "add function", not "add function."
 * First write what you did, then you did with what; and then the details in details field
 * Commit contains one completed change
 * If number of letters is bigger then 50 than you should add empty string after main commit.
 After empty string it's body and before empty string it's title